Prison School

 Prison School (Purizun Sukūru) is a Japanese manga series written and illustrated by Akira Hiramoto.
 It was serialized in Kodansha's Weekly Young Magazine from February 2011 to December 2017.
 Yen Press licensed the manga for English release in North America.
 The story takes place in a renowned and very strict school previously reserved for girls.
 But the establishment changes its policy and educates five young men who, by their behavior, will very quickly find themselves in quarantine.
 They will have to face all kinds of pitfalls to get out of this critical situation and escape the clutches of the Student Union.

 A 12-episode anime television series adaptation, directed by Tsutomu Mizushima, aired from July to September 2015.
 A live-action drama television series aired from October to December 2015.

-As of March 2018, the manga had over 13 million copies in circulation.
+By March 2018, the manga had over 13 million copies in circulation.
 In 2013, Prison School won the 37th Kodansha Manga Award in the general category.